uwdb/DeepEverest/README.md

 `python 3`

 ```
-# Load the built library
+# Load the built library.
 import ctypes
 lib_file = <the path of the .so file that you just built>
 index_lib = ctypes.CDLL(lib_file)